Hazard: Chemical hazard

+Some harmful chemicals occur naturally in certain geological formations, such as arsenic.
+Other chemicals include products with commercial uses, such as agricultural and industrial chemicals, as well as products developed for home use.

-A variety of chemical hazards (e.g. DDT, atrazine, etc.) have been identified.
+A variety of chemical hazards have been identified.
 However, every year companies produce more new chemicals to fill new needs or to take the place of older, less effective chemicals.
 Laws, such as the Federal Food, Drug, and Cosmetic Act and the Toxic Substances Control Act in the US, require protection of human health and the environment for any new chemical introduced.
 In the US, the EPA regulates new chemicals that may have environmental impacts (i.e., pesticides or chemicals released during a manufacturing process), while the FDA regulates new chemicals used in foods or as drugs.
 The potential hazards of these chemicals can be identified by performing a variety of tests before the authorization of usage.
 The number of tests required and the extent to which the chemicals are tested varies, depending on the desired usage of the chemical.
 Chemicals designed as new drugs must undergo more rigorous tests than those used as pesticides.

-Some harmful chemicals occur naturally in certain geological formations, such as radon gas or arsenic.
-Other chemicals include products with commercial uses, such as agricultural and industrial chemicals, as well as products developed for home use.
 Pesticides, which are normally used to control unwanted insects and plants, may cause a variety of negative effects on non-target organisms.
 DDT can build up, or bioaccumulate, in birds, resulting in thinner-than-normal eggshells, which can break in the nest.
 The organochlorine pesticide dieldrin has been linked to Parkinson's disease.
 Corrosive chemicals like sulfuric acid, which is found in car batteries and research laboratories, can cause severe skin burns.
 Many other chemicals used in industrial and laboratory settings can cause respiratory, digestive, or nervous system problems if they are inhaled, ingested, or absorbed through the skin.
 The negative effects of other chemicals, such as alcohol and nicotine, have been well documented.

+Organohalogens are a family of synthetic organic molecules which all contain atoms of one of the halogens.
+Such materials include PCBs, dioxins, DDT, Freon and many others.
+Although considered harmless when first produced, many of these compounds are now known to have profound physiological effects on many organisms including man.
+Many are also fat soluble and become concentrated through the food chain.

+Radioactive or electromagnetic hazard

+Radioactive materials produce ionizing radiation which may be very harmful to living organisms.
+Damage from even a short exposure to radioactivity may have long-term adverse health consequences.

+Thermal or fire hazard

+Fire hazard

+Threats to fire safety are commonly referred to as fire hazards.
+A fire hazard may include a situation that increases the likelihood of a fire or may impede escape in the event a fire occurs.

+Casualties resulting from fires, regardless of their source or initial cause, can be aggravated by inadequate emergency preparedness.
+Such hazards as a lack of accessible emergency exits, poorly marked escape routes, or improperly maintained fire extinguishers or sprinkler systems may result in many more deaths and injuries than might occur with such protections.